<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 I thanked them for their time, picked up my bag, and took it with me (successfully leaving without taking several other pieces I had been eyeing up during the process).

-Liquidation Idea #2: Donate for a Tax Deduction
+Liquidation Idea #2: Donate for a Possible Tax Deduction

 Donating is wonderful in its own right.
 If you're looking to get a monetary bonus from it, then it becomes a win-win in a different way.

 First of all, you will need to be able to itemize your tax deductions in order to take this tax deduction.
-This means if your deductions − such as student loan interest paid, mortgage interest paid, value of donations made, etc. − do not add up to more than the standard deduction set by the IRS for your household’s makeup ($6,300 for singles and married persons filing separate returns, and $12,600 for married couples filing jointly for 2016), then the standard deduction will be worth more to you and therefore donations will not add to your bottom line.
+This means if your deductions − such as student loan interest paid, mortgage interest paid, value of donations made, etc. − do not add up to more than the standard deduction set by the IRS for your household's makeup, then the standard deduction will be worth more to you and therefore donations will not add to your bottom line.

 Assuming I can itemize deductions, I decided to check out the donation value my three items would fetch using ItsDeductible.com.